DrugLT/ImDrug/README.md

 ``'baseline'``: ["Default_cls", "BalancedSoftmax", "ClassBalanced", "InfluenceBalanced", "Remix", "BBN_cls", "OLTR", "IEM"]
 Note that the suffix "cls" and "reg" indicate that the algorithm can be applied for both classification and regression tasks, respectively.

+## Run in Docker

+To run in Docker, go to `./script/docker`.
+First download [Miniconda3-latest-Linux-x86_64.sh](https://repo.anaconda.com/miniconda/) and save it to `./common`.
+Then run `docker build . -t imdrug` within that directory to build the Docker image tagged with the name imdrug.
+As an example, you can then run the container interactively with a bash shell with `docker run --rm --runtime=nvidia -it -v [PATH_TO_ImDrug]:/root/code imdrug:latest /bin/bash`.

 ## Running Examples

+Note that for the following examples, before running ``python3 script/test.py`` for inference, make sure to update cfg["test"]["exp_id"] in the JSON file to specify the experiment id and the saved model to be tested.

 ### LT Classifcation on single_pred.HIV (num_class = 2):